nikitabugrovsky/gemini-function-calling/README.md

 ## Dependencies

-This project uses `uv` to manage dependencies.
+- This project uses `uv` to manage dependencies.
+- `ollama` is required to run `ollama_client.py` implementation.

 The required Python libraries for the application are:

 *   `google-genai`: The official Python library for the Google AI SDK.
 *   `openai`: The library for the OpenAI API, used to connect to Gemini's OpenAI-compatible endpoint.